The Hines Lab at Penn State studies the evolution, diversity, and conservation of bees and wasps

-The Hines Lab studies insect evolution, diversity, and conservation, focusing on bees and wasps.
 Our research integrates across biology, from molecular (genomics, development, chemistry) to ecological, to address multiple facets of biodiversity.
+We are:

-- Discovering the processes generating morphological diversity including the evolution and genetics of mimetic color diversity in both bees and butterflies, and the developmental genetic mechanisms by which gall wasps (Cynipidae) induce predictable, sometimes elaborate plant gall morphologies.
+- Discovering evolutionary and genetic processes generating morphological diversity including the mimetic color diversity in bees, and the elaborate gall morphologies induced by gall wasps (Cynipidae).

 - Exploring plant-pollinator coevolution, including addressing how floral secondary compounds drive visitation bias in bees.